qooxdoo/qooxdoo/docs/core/interfaces.md

 With `implement` key of the class declaration, a list of interfaces can be listed, which the class implements.
 The class must implement all properties, members and events declared in the interfaces.
-Otherwise a runtime error will be thrown.
+Otherwise, a runtime error will be thrown.

 Example: